-Degree-seeking applicants for the freshman class at Hannibal-LaGrange University must present a final high school transcript showing the date of graduation.
-Those who have not completed high school will be considered for admission upon successful completion of the HiSET®, General
+Degree-seeking applicants for the freshman class at Hannibal-LaGrange University must present a final high school transcript showing the date of graduation, and a Cumulative GPA of 2.5 or higher.
+Students with a Cumulative GPA of 2.0-2.49 will be required to have an ACT score or equivalent of 18 or higher.
+Those who have not completed high school will be considered for admission upon successful completion of the HiSET, General Education Development (GED) test, or its equivalent.